The National Wilding Conifer Control Programme announced $92,100 in 2019-2020 to help the control of wilding pines on Mt Tarawera.

 To date efforts have focused on the eradication of Pinus Contorta or wilding pines and long term will encompass all invasive non-native flora and fauna that pose a threat to Mount Tarawera’s natural state.
 This has largely been funded by the governing trust (Ruawahia 2B) from revenues earned from tourism concessions, with funding from the Department of Conservation and the Bay of Plenty Regional Council.

-The National Wilding Conifer Control Programme has announced $92,100 to help in the control of the wilding pines on Mt Tarawera.
+The National Wilding Conifer Control Programme announced $92,100 in 2019-2020 to help control the wilding pines on Mt Tarawera.
 This will allow the Trust to expand the work programme, and increase the level of control on the mountain, with follow-up treatment for controlled areas and a longer control season (so the crew can work the mountain for longer).

 The funding will also enable the project to increase aerial control of scattered and difficult to access trees, which are significant seed sources.
 Control work will be led by Ngāti Rangatihi, the local iwi.